Guest Post by Keith Scott.

 ***Don’t assume that you are NOT injured and you just have spams.
 Always assume that you might have an injury, but don’t panic either.
 That is why soft tissue work is vital and in many cases can be a great self-diagnostic tool too.

 PS.
-Want more killer info from Keith and to have him answer all of your rehab, prehab and injury related questions?
-Join the Renegade Inner Circle today.
+Want more killer info on rehab, prehab and injury related questions?
+Join the Renegade Strength Club today.